-MPW is committed to providing a healthy environment for its students and staff, which is why students, regardless of their age, are not allowed to smoke or vape in or around MPW premises (please see map below) or when otherwise in the care of MPW, such as when on a college trip.
-It should be noted that the smoke detectors in QGH are also vape detectors and that tampering with fire equipment is a criminal offence and will be dealt with very seriously.
+MPW is committed to providing a healthy environment for its students and staff, which is why students, regardless of their age, are not allowed to smoke or vape in or around MPW premises (please see map above) or when otherwise in the care of MPW, such as when on a college trip.
+It should be noted that the smoke detectors in QGH are also vape detectors and that tampering with fire equipment is a criminal offence and will be treated very seriously.
+Students aged 16 and under are not allowed to be in possession of cigarettes or vapes in the Boarding House and will face appropriate sanctions if they are found with them.